veertuinc/getting-started/README.md

 > [Understanding VM templates, Tags, and Disk Usage](https://docs.veertu.com/anka/intel/getting-started/creating-your-first-vm/#understanding-vm-templates-tags-and-disk-usage)

-- Running this script will guide you through downloading Apple's macOS installer and then use it to create your first VM Template.
+- Running this script will download the latest macOS installer to create a VM with.
+You can also specify `MACOS_VERSION="12.2.1"` to target a specific version.
-- Without any arguments, the script will guide you through downloading a specific version of the macOS installer .app.
-- If the first argument is an **absolute* path to your installer .app, the script will not use the guided downloader: (`./create-vm-template.bash "/Applications/Install macOS Catalina.app"`).
+- No support for Anka 3/M1/ARM yet.

 ### [`create-vm-template-tags.bash`](./create-vm-template-tags.bash)

 > `create-vm-template.bash` will run this script once the Template is created.

-- Running this script will generate a Tag for the VM Template
+- Running this script will generate several foundational/recommended Tags for the VM Template created with `create-vm-template.bash`.
-- Uses script from https://github.com/munki/macadmin-scripts (Copyright 2017 Greg Neagle)

 ---